 - "The Reason You Suck" Speech: Angus gives Henry a short one.Angus: Look at you; a fifth generation farmer's son scared of a few sheep.
 You do need therapy!

 - Reusable Lighter Toss: Methane and flame don't mix well.

 - Sheep in Wolf's Clothing: Angus and Henry find that their infection lets them walk among the killer sheep unharmed.

 - Shout-Out: WETA did the special effects for the film.
 WEKA is the name of the Animal Wrongs Group in the film.
 Even better is that both are named after actual New Zealand animals. note

 - Smoking Hot Sex: Angus locks himself, and the "prototype" of a new breed of sheep, in his study to protect them from man-eating sheep.
-When we next see him, he's smoking a cigarette in his underwear.
+When we next see him, he's smoking a cigarette and bottomless.

 - What Happened to the Mouse?: The mutant lamb that infects Grant and the flock only has two appearances and is never seen again.